Skip To Main Content

 See What Our Students Say

-When you choose UTSA, you join a community of talented scholars and professionals being taught by award-winning faculty.
+When you choose UT San Antonio, you join a community of talented scholars and professionals being taught by award-winning faculty.
 Curious how a graduate degree in sociology can advance your career?
-UTSA student Amethyst Marroquin shares her story.
+Grad student Amethyst Marroquin shares her story.

 Admission & Application Requirements